How to avoid unexpected moving charges

 Other unexpected items

 As a basic rule of thumb, you need to remember that any unexpected surprise to the movers is really your problem and your expense to deal with, not theirs.
 Remember: No mover takes your job to pay to solve your problem.
 If they are known to be a reputable company, they did not undercut to get your job.
-They were hired to assist by you, in solving your moving problem at a fair cost/wage.
-While some people think they are paying a fortune to get things moved, most people do not realize that the moving industry is a fairly tight margin industry and highly competitive.
+They were hired to assist you in solving your moving problem at a fair cost/wage.
+While some people think they are paying a fortune to get things moved, most people do not realize that the moving industry is a fairly tight-margin industry and highly competitive.
 Trucks, fuel, insurance, moving equipment and wages are not cheap these days.
 If you got a cheaper quote from another company, there is probably a really good reason why that is, unfortunately you probably won’t learn why until it is too late.

-Our best advise for you:
+Our best advice for you:

 To avoid unexpected moving charges for whatever you are getting moved, no matter who you use or where you are getting it done.